axelpale/tohiver/README.md

 # tohiver

-Move files and directories that are prefixed with a 4-digit year to year-based directories from **macOS** context menu.
+Speed up your file organising.
+Get a service to your **macOs** context menu that moves the selected files based on few simple rules.
 For example you can do the following after installation: right-click a directory `2017-12-25-christmas-photos` in Finder and choose `Move to Archive`.
 The directory will be moved under `/Users/yourname/some/dir/2017` and a notification about the success will be displayed.
 Your Christmas photos are now available at `/Users/yourname/some/dir/2017/2017-12-25-christmas-photos`.

+Features:

+- Move files and directories that are prefixed with a 4-digit year to year-based directories.
+- Move files and directories whose name contain a keyword to a given directory.

 Personally I use this to archive files into Dropbox systematically.